isomerpages/tp-virtualcampus/_events/Calendar.md

 <p>Ignite your passion.
 Unleash your creativity.
 Forge lasting friendships.
 Maximise your fun.
 <br>
-<br>Life as a TP student can be as exciting, engaging and empowering as you
+<br>Calling all Freshies - life as a TP student can be as exciting, engaging
-want it to be!
+and empowering as you want it to be!
 Join us at the <strong>CCA Fair 2025</strong> and dive into a world of thrilling opportunities offered in TP to realise your full potential.
 Mark your calendar now!</p>
 <p></p>
 </td>
 </tr>